holt/syringe/README.md

 ```javascript
 var mySyringe = syringe();
 ```
-... or create one loaded up with some with some globally available dependencies:
+... or create one loaded up with some with some available dependencies:

 ```javascript
 var mySyringe = syringe({